RiotGames/cinq-collector-aws/README.rst

 * Update list of Elastic BeanStalks for the account / region

-Please check out the `README <https://github.com/RiotGames/cloud-inquisitor/blob/master/docs/backend/README.rst>`_ for further details on the how ``cinq-collector-aws`` works with further detauks on ``Cloud Inquisitor`` backend is built and what technologies we use.
+Please check out the `README <https://github.com/RiotGames/cloud-inquisitor/blob/master/docs/backend/README.rst>`_ for further details on the how ``cinq-collector-aws`` works with further details on ``Cloud Inquisitor`` backend is built and what technologies we use.